Skip to Content

 Filters let visitors narrow down the data displayed in your widget based on specific criteria.

-Filters only show options that exist in your data.
+By default, filters only show options that exist in your data.
 Empty values are automatically excluded.
+You can override this with Predefined Options.

 Pro tip: In your Google Sheet, use comma-separated values if you want an item (row) to match multiple values for a filterable column.
 E.g. Red, Green